-- Do you see all the territories in the center of the country?
+- Do you see all the territories in the country's center?

 These territories were destined for statehood.
 Republicans ran on stopping the expansion of slavery into these lands as they became states.

-This would also prevent cotton plantations in these new states because slavery was very important to cotton production.
+This would also prevent cotton plantations in these new states because slavery was essential to cotton production.

 However, it would not affect the plantations in the Southern states where cotton comprised the primary source of income.
 Without slavery as a cheap source of labor, the Southern economies would crumble.

 So, while Republicans did not like slavery, they did not set out to abolish it.
-They recognized its importance in slave states, but they also did not want it to expand unnecessarily.
+They recognized its importance in slave states but did not want it to expand unnecessarily.

 For many people in the South, the Republican Party stood for much more than the restriction of slavery.

-Southerners feared large-scale federal intervention in the rights of the Southern states.
+Southerners feared large-scale federal intervention in the Southern states' rights.
 They recognized their unique position in the United States.